ServeRest/ServeRest/.github/PULL_REQUEST_TEMPLATE.md

 ### How can the user experience this change?

 <!--
   Describe here how to reproduce the changes made.
-A way to do this is by wrinting a step by step guide.
+A way to do this is by writing a step by step guide.

   e.g.
   # Create a new user;